โœ๏ธ Updated April 2026

 Overall fit for writers 8.7 ๐Ÿ† 8.4 6.5 5.6

-Newsletters, distribution, and book launches: the platforms around a writer's site
+Journals, newsletters, and the literary ecosystem around a writer's site

-For writing specifically on the author and writer website question, Jane Friedman's blog has been the most trusted resource for working writers for over a decade, and Writer Unboxed publishes material on the writer-as-business side of the craft that holds up.
+For writing specifically on the literary-writer website question, Jane Friedman's blog has been the most trusted resource for working writers for over a decade, Writer Unboxed publishes craft-and-business material that holds up, and LitHub is worth reading as a map of the discovery ecosystem your site sits inside.

 The writer website checklist